gabriele-sirri/statistical-data-analysis/README.md

-# Statistical Data Analysis for Nuclear and Subnuclear Physics - Module 3
+# Statistical Data Analysis for Nuclear and Subnuclear Physics <br> Module 3

 This repository contains the materials for **Module 3** of the _Statistical Data Analysis for Nuclear and Subnuclear Physics_ course, part of the Master’s Degree in Physics at the University of Bologna.